ui/stamps-api-docs/source/transaction_api.rst

-service_change      Optional    A number indicating service charge (in Rp.) tax                 Optional    A number indicating transaction tax (in Rp.) items               Optional    List of items containing product name, price & qty secondary_merchant  Optional    An additional merchant id to file this transaction on
+service_change      Optional    A number indicating service charge (in Rp.) tax                 Optional    A number indicating transaction tax (in Rp.) items               Optional    List of items containing product name, price & qty secondary_merchant  Optional    A merchant id to attach this transaction to secondary_store     Optional    If specified, transaction will be assigned to this secondary merchant's store
 =================== =========== =======================